microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 Add it below the `validDomains` node, with a comma in between.

 While we're here, we need to tell Teams to display web pages from your bot's domain, which allows access to the `auth-start.html` and `auth-end.html` pages used for user consent to call the Microsoft Graph.
-This only happens the first time a user accesses the custom engine copilot.
+This only happens the first time a user accesses the custom engine agent.

 So you need to add your bot's domain, **${{BOT_DOMAIN}}** to the `validDomains` array.
 After making these changes, the end of your `manifest.json` file should look like this: